Why Do Laptops Break So Easily? 8 Reasons

 Ensuring your computer is fully protected from malware and viruses is a great way to prolong its useful life and prevent premature breakdown.

-However, it is best to settle for reputable companies with several positive reviews when choosing virus prevention software.
+However, when choosing virus-prevention software, it is best to settle for reputable companies with several positive reviews.

-8. You’re not keeping up with your laptops updates
+8. You’re not keeping up with your laptop updates

 Like viruses, failure to update your laptop regularly won’t lead to physical damage.